Last updated May 1st, 2022

-The 1000 Guineas is the first fillies’ Classic horse race, run at Newmarket.
-Compare 2016 1000 Guineas odds from the top online bookies using the betting table below & claim bookies free bets.
+The 1000 Guineas is the first fillies’ Classic horse race, run at Newmarket on Sunday May 1, 2022.
+Compare 1000 Guineas odds from the top online bookies using the betting table below & claim bookies free bets.

 Favourites dominate in 1000 Guineas Odds

 Betting on the 1,000 Guineas odds has helped bolster the income of horse racing punters and depleted the bank balances of bookmakers with relentless regularity.
 Within the past 11 years, there has even been a four year period which delivered returns for favourite-following punters on three out of four occasions.

 The favourites were not exactly odds-on shots either.
 They all started at prices that meant you did not have to stake masses of cash to benefit from significant winnings.
 Their starting prices ranged from 5/4 to 9/2.
 The prices may not be on a par with that of a winning favourite in the Grand National but the 1,000 Guineas is not a cavalry charge involving extraordinary obstacles with a history of favourite-felling cataclysmic pile-ups.

 The 1,000 Guineas is, after all, a Group 1 Classic flat race open only to three year old fillies.
 It boasts a substantial purse of prize money that will draw the premier cru talent from France as well as the best that can be found in the UK and Ireland.
 Like the 2000 Guineas (the first Classic of the flat racing season), it is run on the turf of the Rowley Mile at Newmarket racecourse.

 Fortunately the massive disparity in prize money that is responsible for the names of both the 2,000 and 1,000 Guineas races appears to have been resolved to the satisfaction of all involved in racing.
 The prize money is now about the same for both races.
 It just means that the 2,000 Guineas (although open to both colts and fillies) is now contested only by colts.